hamcrest/OCHamcrest/README.md

 __iOS:__

-Build OCHamcrestIOS.framework by running Source/MakeIOSFramework.sh.
+To build OCHamcrestIOS.framework, run Source/MakeIOSFramework.sh.

 Add OCHamcrestIOS.framework to your project.

 Add "-lstdc++" and "-ObjC" to your "Other Linker Flags".